-So far, we described high-level procedures of structure estimation through local recursive grouping (LRG) and parameter estimation through tensor decomposition over triplets of variables, respectively.
-We now describe an integrated and efficient approach which brings all these ingredients together.
-In addition, we provide merging steps to obtain a global model, using the sub-trees and parameters learnt over local groups.
+So far, we have described, in a high-level, procedures of structure estimation through local recursive grouping (LRG) and parameter estimation through tensor decomposition over triplets of variables, respectively.
+We now introduce an integrated and efficient approach which brings all these ingredients together.
+We provide merging steps to obtain a global model that is consistent, using the sub-trees and parameters learned over local groups.